zilexa/Homeserver/filesystem/data-migration.md

   ```
   sudo btrfs subvolume snapshot /destination/folder/readonlysnapshot /destination/folder/subvolumename
   ```
-Then you can then delete the read-only snapshot using `sudo btrfs subvolume delete /destination/folder/readonlysnapshot`.
+After you have verified the data, you can then delete the read-only snapshot using `sudo btrfs subvolume delete /destination/folder/readonlysnapshot`.

 ***